iqquee/zeptomail/README.md

 A golang sdk for interacting with zeptomail api

 # Get Started
-Inother to use this package, you need to first head over to https://zoho.com to create an account to get your `Authorization Token Key`.
+In order to use this package, you need to first head over to https://zoho.com to create an account to get your `Authorization Token Key`.
 # Documentation
 See the [ZeptoMail API Docs](https://www.zoho.com/zeptomail/help/introduction.html)